Microlife: Insects, crustaceans & allies

 Crane fly larvae have a distinct head, several pairs of prolegs, and typically lobes surrounding spiracles at the tail end.
 They are mainly relatively large scavengers or predators.

 Coleoptera or beetles include several families that are mainly aquatic as both adults and larvae.
 The latter typically have jointed legs and biting or chewing mouthparts.
 The abdomen sometimes has simple appendages or projections but not annulated filaments or prolegs as found in other groups.

 Larvae: Haliplidae – crawling water beetles

-Greek hals, sea or salt, ploos, sailing
+Greek hals, sea or salt, ploos or plous, sailing

 Haliplid larvae are thin with one or two long posterior filaments.
 The abdomen has 9-10 segments and each foot has a single claw.
 Like the adults they feed mainly on plants or algae.